GDSR - Applying, guidelines and resources

 Does the New Zealand domicile requirement apply only to employee and contractor costs, or does it affect other types of expenditure too?

 Yes.
-The New Zealand domicile requirement applies only to remuneration.
+The New Zealand domicile requirement applies to remuneration.
 This includes payments to employees and independent contractors, and certain outsourced services that are considered part of core game development activity — such as voiceover recording or quality assurance (QA).
 Even if these services are contracted out, they are still treated as remuneration and must be provided by individuals domiciled in Aotearoa New Zealand to be eligible.

 However, the domicile requirement does not apply to other types of eligible expenditure.
 Examples of costs that may be paid to offshore providers include: